COBASE: A new copula-based shuffling method for ensemble weather forecast postprocessing: Methods

-As mentioned earlier, the reliance of some univariate and multivariate post-processing techniques on random sampling can lead to poorly calibrated margins.
+As mentioned earlier, the reliance of some univariate and multivariate \ep{postprocessing} techniques on random sampling can lead to poorly calibrated margins.
 To illustrate this, we compare the CRPS of T2m obtained for all stations in the study (Figure~\ref{fig:crps_unshuffled}) using EMOS-R, i.e., random draws from the corrected Gaussian distribution, as the baseline.
 Figure~\ref{fig:crps_unshuffled} shows that drawing uniform quantiles instead (EMOS-Q) consistently outperforms EMOS-R across all stations.

-We further examine how univariate random sampling affects multivariate corrections by comparing the Energy Score and the Variogram Score for the Sim Schaake method with different marginal samples, i.e., EMOS-R versus EMOS-Q. Essentially, the two methods compared in Figure~\ref{fig:multi_unshuffled} share the same dependence structure and only differ in the marginal sampling technique.
+\ep{We further examine how univariate random sampling may affect multivariate corrections.
+To illustrate this effect, we focus on the Sim Schaake method, which has been shown to perform best for the ALADIN-LAEF system \citep{Perrone2020} and remains competitive for the ECMWF dataset considered here \citep{Schefzik2016}.
+We compare the Energy Score and the Variogram Score for Sim Schaake using different marginal sampling strategies, namely EMOS-R and EMOS-Q.} Essentially, the two methods compared in Figure~\ref{fig:multi_unshuffled} share the same dependence structure and only differ in the marginal sampling technique.
 The results show that Sim Schaake with randomly drawn margins (SimSSh-R) consistently performs worse than Sim Schaake with uniform quantile margins (SimSSh) in both scores across all groups, demonstrating that poor univariate sampling propagates into multivariate performance.

 This investigation highlights how random sampling of marginal distributions can negatively affect multivariate corrections.
-Since copula-based techniques fundamentally rely on random draws from parametric multivariate distributions, this limitation may systematically compromise their performance.
+Since copula-based techniques fundamentally rely on random draws from parametric multivariate distributions, this limitation may \ep{negatively affect} their performance.
 To overcome this limitation, we develop a new method, COBASE, which is presented in the following section.